Last updated on November 1, 2023

 During the opening stages of play, both players will be trying to establish an advantage.
 The focus will be on the tactics of hitting, securing key points, splitting and creating builders.
 The results of these tactics will allow the players to select the appropriate strategies during the course of play.
 Backgammon is a very fluid game and the required strategy can change several times during the course of play.

-Hitting should be a priority on the opening reply.
+Hitting should be a priority in the opening reply.
 If the opponent hasn’t secured a point on the opening move there will be blots to be hit.
-Target those blots that are on the opponent’s side of the board first.
-This is because they have more pips counts to lose and it will send them further back in the race.
+Target those blots that are closest to their home board first.
+This is because they have more pip counts to lose and it will send them further back in the race.
 Also, try to hit those blots that are on key points, such as either 5-point.
 If possible, cover the hit with the second roll.
 Alternatively, if you can hit two checkers, take the chance and strike, it may create the opportunity for a blitz.

 Home board strength

 Another option is to try and mirror your opponent’s moves, particularly those that secure points in the home board.
 The relative strength of the opposing home boards can dictate the styles of play.
 The player with the stronger home board, the one with the greater number of secure points, will generally be able to adopt the more aggressive style of play.
 The player with the weaker board will have to play defensively.
 This is because they will find it more difficult to return from the bar if hit.

 It is not just the number of secure points that are important, but the number of key points that are held.
 In the home board, these are generally considered to be the 6, 5 and 4-points.
 However, the bar-point is also valuable as it prevents the back checkers on the 1-point from escaping with a 6.
 Additionally, if the points form a prime it is more valuable than if there are gaps in the home board.
 Therefore, holding the 6 through to 3-points will be considered more valuable than holding the 6-point and the 3 to 1-points.